FAQ

 Are therapy sessions confidential?

-Therapy sessions are handled in accordance with the Health Insurance Portability and Accountability Act (HIPAA) and other applicable regulations to help ensure your privacy and confidentiality.
+Therapy sessions are handled in accordance with the Health Insurance Portability and Accountability Act (HIPAA) and applicable privacy laws to help protect confidentiality.

 What should be done in an emergency?